Japan opens baseball season after 3-month pandemic delay - WHIZ News

 Teams can dress 26 players and choose from 31 players on an active roster.
 Non-baseball staff will wear masks.

+Former Baltimore star Adam Jones went 0 for 3 in his debut for the Orix Buffaloes, a 9-1 loss to the Tohoku Rakuten Golden Eagles in the Pacific League.

+Former Los Angeles Dodgers and Oakland pitcher Zach Neal threw one-hit ball for six innings to lead the Seibu Lions over the Hokkaido Nippon-Ham Fighters in the Pacific League.
+Neal became Seibu’s first foreign opening-day starter since Taiwan’s Kuo Tai-yuan in 1995.

-In the Tokyo Dome, the local Yomiuri Giants defeated the Hanshin Tigers 3-2.
-It was Tokyo’s 6,000th victory dating from 1934.
+In the Tokyo Dome, Yomiuri defeated the Hanshin Tigers 3-2 in a Central League game, the Giants’ 6,000th victory dating from 1934.

 The orange seats in the dome were empty, save for messages in large, block letters across the seat that read: “Tokyo Pride” or “With Fans.”